-A few years travelling, 125 countries on 5 continents – at least so far.
+A few years of traveling, 140 countries on all 7 continents – at least so far.

 We, Monika and Martin, met during our studies in Zurich, Swizzyland in 1978 and decided to spend some time together.

 In 1980 we needed a student’s sabbatical to recover from the overwhelming stress at university: 6 months to earn some odd money and 6 months to backpack thru South-East Asia.
 We flew to Singapore, and discovered Malaysia, Indonesia, Thailand, Burma (nowadays Myanmar), Nepal, and India.

 The 1st weeks of the trip were a little unusual for Monika.
 It was her 1st journey to Asia; she discovered mozzies as big as vultures and cockroaches bigger than elephants.
 Nevertheless, later on, they shrank significantly.

 For Martin, the experience started a little more relaxed.
-A few years earlier he made one of these odd overland trips to Nepal everybody had to experience at that time.
-So he was used to all kinds of mysterious incidents he wouldn’t dare to share with Monika.
+A few years earlier he made one of these odd overland trips to Nepal that everybody had to experience back then.
+So, he was used to all kinds of mysterious occurrences that he wouldn’t dare to share with Monika.

 After this adventure, we had to finish our studies, add a postgraduate year on developing world issues, and finally sought opportunities to earn something for our living.

-Of course, after our studies we were convinced we could change the world.
-To comply with this conviction we took the chance to work with a big development institution in Germany.
+Of course, after our studies, we were convinced we could change the world.
+To comply with this conviction we took the chance to work with a big German development institution.

-We started in Haiti, the pearl of the Caribbean; moved on to Bangladesh, Côte d’Ivoire, Senegal, Benin, Lesotho, and finally to Burkina Faso.
-In the beginning, we rather tried to apply what we had learned: we spread good’n’bad advice on how to irrigate land and increase agricultural production and thus enable farmers to improve their living.
-Later on, we considered it more relevant to give our all-important advice on more global themes: Monika on food security, Martin on governance issues.
+We started working in Haiti, the Pearl of the Caribbean; later moved on to Bangladesh, Côte d’Ivoire, Senegal, Benin, Lesotho, and finally Burkina Faso.
+In the beginning, we rather tried to apply what we had learned: we spread our good’n’bad advice on how to irrigate land and increase agricultural production and thus enabling farmers to improve their living.
+Later on, we considered it more relevant to give our all-important opinion on more global themes: Monika on food security, and Martin on governance issues.